Twofish

 The Twofish cipher has not been patented, and the reference implementation has been placed in the public domain.
 As a result, the Twofish algorithm is free for anyone to use without any restrictions whatsoever.
-It is one of a few ciphers included in the OpenPGP standard (RFC 4880).
+It is one of a few ciphers included in the OpenPGP standard (RFC 9580).
 However, Twofish has seen less widespread usage than Blowfish, which has been available longer.

 Performance

-While being designed performance was always an important factor in Twofish.
-Twofish was designed to allow for several layers of performance trade offs, depending on the importance of encryption speed, memory usage, hardware gate count, key setup and other parameters.
+During the design of Twofish, performance was always an important factor.
+It was designed to allow for several layers of performance trade offs, depending on the importance of encryption speed, memory usage, hardware gate count, key setup and other parameters.
 This allows a highly flexible algorithm, which can be implemented in a variety of applications.

-There are multiple space–time tradeoffs that can be made, in software as well as in hardware for Twofish.
+There are multiple space-time tradeoffs that can be made, in software as well as in hardware for Twofish.
 An example of such a tradeoff would be the precomputation of round subkeys or s-boxes, which can lead to speed increases of a factor of two or more.
 These come, however, at the cost of more RAM needed to store them.

 The estimates in the table below are all based on existing 0.35 μm CMOS technology.